“The road to hell is paved with adverbs.” ~ Stephen King

 In the writing world, adverbs have a bad reputation for being weak and causing unnecessary clutter.
 But sometimes adverbs are necessary, and other times, they liven up a sentence or strengthen a description.

-Today we’re going to explore adverbs and take a look at why they can be problematic.
+Today we’re going to explore adverbs and take a look at why they can be problematic and when they are essential.

 Let’s start with a basic overview: